sourcegraph/about/blogposts/2020/code-search-turned-code-checker.md

 <sup>Side note: patterns run in order and search stops after finding at least 30 matches.
 Feel free to delete some patterns to see others in action.</sup>

-It was tempting to compare more directly by downloading the 100 Go repositories to disk, and running `staticcheck`, and comparing matches.
+It was tempting to compare more directly by downloading the 100 Go repositories to disk, running `staticcheck`, and comparing matches.
 For `staticcheck` to be effective, the project typically needs to be built first (my experience was that running `staticcheck` on individual files can be hit-and-miss, and understandably so).
 I didn't like the idea of doing all that